Nate Lowe Player Props: Rangers vs. Yankees

-On Saturday, Nate Lowe (.263 batting average in his past 10 games, with three doubles, a home run, six walks and four RBI) and the Texas Rangers face the New York Yankees, whose starting pitcher will be Jhony Brito.
-First pitch is at 7:05 PM ET.
+The Texas Rangers, including Nate Lowe (.386 on-base percentage in past 10 games, 61 points above season-long percentage), take on starter Nestor Cortes Jr. and the New York Yankees at Globe Life Field, Sunday at 2:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Yankees.
+In his most recent game he had a hitless showing (0-for-2) against the Yankees.

 Nate Lowe Game Info & Props vs. the Yankees